datastructures-js/binary-search-tree/README.md

 ### .insert(key, value)

 inserts a node with key/value into the tree.
-Inserting an node with existing key, would update the existing node's value with the new inserted one.
-AVL tree will rotate nodes properly if the tree becomes unbalanced with the insertion.
+Inserting an node with existing key, would update the existing node's value with the new one.
+AVL tree will rotate nodes properly if the tree becomes unbalanced during insertion.

 <table>
  <tr><th align="center" colspan="2">params</th></tr>